cs205-group11/amazon-recommendation-system/index.md

 Our entire source code can be found in our [github repository](https://github.com/JinZhaoHong/cs205_amazon_recommendation).

+For our recommendation system, everything from reading the data to processing the data to generating the results uses Spark dataframe and Spark RDD.
+Package wise, we use Spark and Intel's distribution of Python + NumPy(with OpenMP support on the backend).
+The workflow of the software design is shown in the below graph.

 ## How to Use our Code

 To get started, follow [Guide: First Access to AWS](https://docs.google.com/document/d/1pbawfF3BNtT4iviQ5ZcMwNi9DNxjcZCqIQxcN1afV8I/edit) to create an AWS account and key pairs for remote log in.